NordicSemiconductor/pc-ble-driver/README.md

 #### Ubuntu Linux

 The serial port will appear as `/dev/ttyACMx`.
-By default the port is not accessible to all users, type this command to add your user to the `dialout` group to give it acces to the serial port:
+By default the port is not accessible to all users.
+Type the command below to add your user to the `dialout` group to give it access to the serial port.
+Note that re-login is required for this to take effect.

     sudo usermod -a -G dialout <username>